jrkosinski/oracle-example/README.md

 ### Description of Example App
-TODO: add more about the use case
-Use case: betting on boxing matches.
-Users can choose a boxing match, and make a bet on the winner (for simplicity's sake, you just pick the winner, nothing more fancy than that).
-When the winner is declared, the house (contract owner) takes a predetermined and transparent cut, the losers lose their stake, and the winners split the pot.
-The amount of the winners' take is determined by the size of their bet.

-TODO: maybe remove this part
+Use case: users bet on boxing matches.

+- user can pull a list of bettable boxing matches
+- user can choose a match, and place a bet on the winner
+- user can bet any amount above a specified minimum
+- if user's pick loses, user loses entire amount of bet
+- if user's pick wins, user gets a portion of the pot based on the size of his/her bet and the total amount bet on the loser of the match, after the house (the contract owner) takes a small percentage of the winnings

 #### Brief Introduction: What is an Oracle?

-Smart contracts are a new thing, they've yet to take the mainstream, and so many aspects of how they will work have not yet been hammered out and standardized.
+Smart contracts are still kind of a new thing; they've yet to take the mainstream, and so many aspects of how they will work have not yet been hammered out and standardized.
 I will briefly explain the impetus behind the idea of the "oracle", and - be patient - we'll get into it in more depth in later parts.

 Programming blockchain contracts is not like programming a client-server app.
 All data with which the contract interacts, must already be on the blockchain.
 There is no calling *out* of the blockchain.
 Not only is it not supported by the language, it's not supported by the blockchain paradigm.
 The contract can take bets in the form of ethereum currency, store them in the contract, and release them to the correct wallet addresses according to a formula, when the winner of a match is declared.
 But how does the contract know the winner?
 It can't query a REST API or anything like that.
 It can only use data that's already in the blockchain!
 Many many use cases of smart contracts run into a similar problem - they are seriously limited unless they can interact with the world outside the blockchain.

 If the contract can only interact with data on the blockchain, an obvious solution is to inject the necessary data into the blockchain.
 And that's what an oracle is.
 An oracle is another contract, which injects data into the blockchain, allowing other contracts to consume it.
 While that may raise questions about trust and trustlessness, just accept for now that that's what an oracle is.
-In our example use case, the oracle will be the contract that injects data about boxing matches into the blockchain, and the winners of those matches.
+In Part 3 of this series we'll discuss those nuances.
+In our example use case, the oracle will be the contract that injects data into the blockchain, regarding (a) what matches are available, and (b) who won those matches, once decided.

 ## Setup